-Figure 7 Set 4 R-D Curve LD-B
+Figure 7 : Set 4 R-D Curve with LD-B

-Figure 8 Set 4 R-D Curve RA
+Figure 8: Set 4 R-D Curve with RA

-As on experimental results, figure 7 and 8, ‘Traffic and Building’ and ‘Scarf’ have ordinary R-D curve.
-‘Construction field’ sequence has high PSNR and low bitrate at high QP relatively, and ‘Tree Shade’ sequence has low PSNR and hight bitrate at high QP realatively.
-But at the low QP, ‘Construction field’ obtain low PSNR and high bitrate relatively.
-And ‘Tree Shade’ obtain high PSNR and low bitrate relatively.
+In Figures 7 and 8, ‘Traffic and Building’ and ‘Scarf’ have ordinary R-D curve.
+‘Construction field’ sequence has high PSNR and low bitrate at high QP relatively, and ‘Tree Shade’ sequence has low PSNR and hight bitrate at high QP relatively.
+But at the low QP, ‘Construction field’ obtains low PSNR and high bitrate relatively.
+‘Tree Shade’ obtains high PSNR and low bitrate relatively.

 Subjective evaluation

-This contribution subjectively evaluate at encoding result of QP 37.
-The original sequences and encoded sequences are alternately displayed.
-And viewers compare both two videos.
-The results of subjectively evaluate as followings:
+This contribution also subjectively evaluates the encoding result of QP 37.
+The original sequences and encoded sequences are alternately displayed, and viewers compare both two videos.
+The results of subjective evaluation are as followings: